-For releases to paved surfaces of PFAS containing products, property owners or operators should take appropriate steps to contain, treat, and properly dispose of any adsorbent material used to prevent the product from reaching soil or storm drain inlets.
+For releases of PFAS containing products to paved surfaces, property owners or operators should take appropriate steps to contain, treat, and properly dispose of any adsorbent material used to prevent the product from reaching soil or storm drain inlets.
 Documentation of the response actions taken may be submitted voluntarily to the NDEP Bureau of Corrective Action, similarly to what is done under NAC 445A.2269(3)(c) for other hazardous substances, hazardous wastes, or regulated substances released to paved surfaces.

 Outreach and Communication Plan